 All you have to do is hike the trails marked with a "Hiking Club" sign, enter the park password in your book (the password is posted at the midpoint of the trail), and you're on your way.
 Hiking Club members earn a reward for reaching different mileage milestones!

 As a Passport Club member, your goal is to visit Minnesota’s magnificent state parks from Afton State Park to Zippel Bay State Park.
 During your travels, you’ll see amazing scenery and discover something wonderful and new.

-You'll be rewarded for your travels!
+You'll be well rewarded for your travels!
 When you visit 25 parks you'll receive a certificate for a free night* of camping and a pin.
 Complete your visits to all state parks and you'll be awarded a free night* of camping plus a customized Passport Club plaque.

 Ask to have your Passport Club Passport stamped at the park office or use the stamp at the entrance station or kiosk.
 In the following cases, the stamp is available at a neighboring park.